Laparoscopic sterilisation

 What is laparoscopic sterilisation?

-Laparoscopic sterilisation is a minor surgical procedure performed under a general anaesthetic.
-It provides permanent contraception by blocking the fallopian tubes, usually with metal clips.
+Laparoscopic sterilisation provides a permanent form of contraception by blocking the fallopian tubes, usually with metal clips.
 This prevents the egg from the ovaries travelling to the womb (uterus), and prevents the egg and sperm from meeting.
 This means there will be no fertilisation or resulting pregnancy.

 What happens during a laparoscopic sterilisation?